ismaelvazquez182/Well-of-Souls-PP-Trainer/README.md

 (Recommended) VCPKG (https://github.com/microsoft/vcpkg)

 ### Installation Guide
-1. Download and run the raylib installed from the raylib website.
+1. Download and run the raylib installer from the raylib website.

 2. Use vcpkg to integrate Raylib into your development environment.
 ```